graduate certificate in SPANISH translation

 The Graduate Certificate in Translation Studies offers graduate students a flexible, yet cohesive, one-year program of study designed to develop practical and theoretical translational skills, cultural mediation competence and professional interpreting capabilities all in high demand by our increasingly multi-cultural society.

-With a choice of different courses and specialties, the program is completely online, and all of the 15 credits (5 courses) required for graduation can be taken virtually anywhere there is computer with an internet connection.
+With a choice of different courses and specialties, the program is completely online, and all of the 15 credits (5 courses) required for graduation can be taken virtually anywhere where there is a computer with an internet connection.
 The flexible biweekly modules can accommodate any personal schedule.
-Designed and taught by world-class academics and professionals from all over the Americas and Europe who teach in prestigious universities around the globe, this program brings extensive know-how to the online delivery of this discipline.
+Designed and taught by world-class academics and professionals from all over the Americas and Europe who teach at prestigious universities around the globe, this program brings extensive know-how to the online delivery of this discipline.

 The program is ideal for graduates who want to pursue a career in the Translation/Interpreting profession, or for practicing professionals who want to deepen their abilities and hone their skills in this area of specialization.
 All coursework taken within the program may be used towards a Masters degree at UTB.